PierreKimbanziR/newsread/README.md

 It is possible to use the site without creating a user profile, but it is recommended to create one.
 Indeed, creating one allows you to choose the newspapers you wish to be displayed.
 A system of password reset by email has also been implemented.
 You just have to enter your email adress and a mail containing a reset link will be sent.
 Note that the adress mail has to mach the one used when creating your profile.

-## Forms
+## Django Auth.views
-There is diffenrents forms used in this app, most of them are made using the Django bult-in forms classes.
-For the style I used Crispy Forms and Bootstrap.
+All of the views relating to the authentication process are based on the built-in django auth views.